-A real-time program is operated by IceCube to search for muon-neutrino doublets or multiplets.
+IceCube runs a real-time program to search for muon-neutrino doublets or multiplets.
 To keep the atmospheric background under control, two or more muon neutrinos detected within a time interval of 100 seconds and within an angular distance of $<3.5^{\circ}$ are required to trigger a doublet or multiplet alert.
-In March, 2012, a neutrino doublet alert was triggered: a Type IIn SN PTF12csy at a distance of about 300 Mpc was found to be 0.2$^{\circ}$ away from the neutrino alert direction (with an error radius of 0.54$^{\circ}$), and a posteriori significance of the chance detection of the neutrino doublet and the SN was 2.2$\sigma$ \cite{IceCube2015SN}.
-Nevertheless, the SN was at least 169 days old, and no long-term signal of neutrinos was found over the year, suggesting that the doublet was likely uncorrelated with the SN.
-On February 17, 2016, the IceCube real-time neutrino search identified a triplet with three muon neutrino candidates arriving within 100 sec between one another, with a probability of detecting at least one triplet from atmospheric background of 32\%.
+In March 2012, a neutrino doublet alert was triggered: A Type IIn SN PTF12csy at a distance of approximately 300 Mpc was found to be 0.2$^{\circ}$ away from the neutrino alert direction (with an error radius of 0.54$^{\circ}$), and the a posteriori significance of the chance detection of the neutrino doublet and the SN was 2.2$\sigma$ \cite{IceCube2015SN}.
+However, the SN was at least 169 days old and no long-term neutrinos signal was found throughout the year, suggesting that the doublet probably was not correlated with the SN.
+On February 17, 2016, the IceCube real-time neutrino search identified a triplet with three muon neutrino candidates arriving within 100 s of each other, with a probability of detecting at least one triplet from an atmospheric background of 32\%.
 However, no likely electromagnetic counterpart was detected\cite{IceCube2017multiplet}.
-The above multiplet alert was selected under the assumption that the duration of neutrino bursts from transients (e.g. GRBs or CCSNe) is shorter than 100 seconds, a typical duration of long GRBs.
-However, as mentioned above, in the chocked jet models or the interaction powered SNe, the duration of neutrino bursts may be longer.
+The above multiplet alert was selected under the assumption that the duration of neutrino bursts from transients (e.g. GRBs or CCSNe) is shorter than 100 s, a typical duration of long GRBs.
+However, as mentioned above, in the chocked-jet models or the interaction-powered SNe, the duration of neutrino bursts may be longer.

-The detection of early-phase SNe by WFST will help pin down the exploding time of SNe readily, allowing us to search for SNe associated with neutrinos in the WFST's archival data by assuming a certain time lag between the SNe explosion and neutrinos.
+The detection of early-phase SNe by WFST will help to pin down the exploding time of SNe readily, allowing us to search for SNe associated with neutrinos in the WFST archival data by assuming a certain time lag between the SNe explosion and neutrinos.
 Investigations of associations between GRBs/SNe and neutrinos will provide more clues on progenitor stars and the radiation mechanisms.